bruno-camara/linux-setup/README.md

 Scripts to install and configure my linux programs.

+> Obs: The Python version that comes with Ubuntu 22.04 is 3.10.12

 ## How to run
 Give permissions in order to run the scripts
 ```bash